GadgetAngel/Voron2.4_My_Build_Log/.github/contributing.md

 ### Pull Requests

 Pull Requests should always be targeted to working branches (e.g., `master`).
-If this is your first Pull Request, please read Github's [Pull Request](https://help.github.com/articles/creating-a-pull-request/) documentation.
+If this is your first Pull Request, please read GitHub's [Pull Request](https://help.github.com/articles/creating-a-pull-request/) documentation.

 * Fill in [the required template](./pull_request_template.md).
 * Don't include issue numbers in the PR title.